dhellmann/pymotw/PyMOTW/zipimport/index.rst

 Data
 ====

 There are times when source modules or packages need to be distributed with non-code data.
 Images, configuration files, default data, and test fixtures are just a few examples of this.
-Frequently, the module __path__ is used to find these data files relative to where the code is installed.
+Frequently, the module ``__path__`` attribute is used to find these data files relative to where the code is installed.

 For example, with a normal module you might do something like: